 What is a car insurance transfer process?

-It is a process where your car insurance policy is transferred or passed on from its existing owner to another party which now holds the ownership rights to the vehicle.
-This transfer is mandatory as per Section 157 of the Motor Vehicles Act, and it is imperative for both parties to transfer the car insurance policy within 14 days from the date of transaction.
+The car insurance transfer process is where your car insurance policy is transferred or passed on from its existing owner to another party which now holds the ownership rights to the vehicle.
+This transfer is mandatory as per Section 157 of the Motor Vehicles Act, and it is imperative for both parties to transfer the car insurance policy within 14 days from the date of the transaction.
 If it is 3rd party car insurance

 Why is the car insurance transfer process important?